microsoft/playwright/docs/src/api/class-websocket.md

 Performs action and waits for a frame to be sent.
 If predicate is provided, it passes [WebSocketFrame] value into the `predicate` function and waits for `predicate(webSocketFrame)` to return a truthy value.
-Will throw an error if the WebSocket or Page is closed before the frame is sent.
+Will throw an error if the WebSocket or Page is closed before the frame is received.

-### option: WebSocket.waitForFrameReceived.predicate =
+### option: WebSocket.waitForFrameReceived.predicate
 - `predicate` <[function]\([WebSocketFrame]\):[bool]>

 Receives the [WebSocketFrame] object and resolves to truthy value when the waiting should resolve.